sqmk/pecl-jsmin/README.md

 Then, move the built module to your extensions directory.

+### Via Homebrew (OSX)

+For those on OSX, you can use Homebrew to manage PHP versions.
+Included is the jsmin extension.

+Take a look at [Homebrew PHP](https://github.com/josegonzalez/homebrew-php) for installation notes.

+Thanks to [Jon Whitcraft](https://github.com/jwhitcraft/) for pushing the definition for jsmin to the project.

 ### Enable extension

 You will want to enable the extension in php.ini by adding: